 - Understanding different tags, frequencies, and how to use RFID tags can be a bit complex.
 Thus, managers need to stay abreast of the technology as well as train employees about the new work system.

 - Workers may come across tag and reader collisions while dealing with RFID technology.
 In reader collision, interference from another reader may collide with the current one.
 Tag collisions are a bit different.
 In this, workers with readers face issues in reading the tags of multiple items at one time.
 This usually happens when multiple tags reflect signals, confusing the reader.

 Use-cases for IoT Inventory Management

 IoT in inventory management can benefit companies with multiple uses and an increase in the ROI.
 Here are the most compelling use cases of IoT in Inventory Management.

 - Preventive maintenance checks

-Sensors update about the condition of the products, carts, and forklifts and other equipment and machinery used in the store or warehouse, helping in taking preventive maintenance checks.
-For example, by knowing the usage frequency of forklifts, when the forklift may fail or its holding capacity can be calculated beforehand.
-The inventory manager or staff will know when the machine in the store is prone to failure and by taking maintenance checks at an early stage, they can reduce downtime and save costs.
+Sensors give updates about the condition of the products, and other machinery in the warehouse.
+This is beneficial in taking preventive maintenance checks.
+For example, the usage frequency of forklifts helps calculate the holding capacity.
+The inventory manager will know when the machine is prone to failure.
+By taking immediate action, they can reduce downtime and save costs.

 Take-Home Message is…